 Some manufacturers tell us their shoes will make for happy feet and will, in fact, save our feet.

 Some get heated and defensive about why their shoes are the best and must be worn by everybody.
-This emphatic stance might even lead to a Nancy Sinatra event: These boots are made for walking, and that’s just what they’ll do.
-One of these days these boots are gonna walk all over you.
+This emphatic stance might even lead to a Nancy Sinatra event: boots that walk all over you.

 Shoe manufacturers can get violent and vehement when threatened by other manufacturers’ toecaps, heels, or ostentatious buckles.